The 9 Best Chinese Bakeries In San Francisco

 There’s always a line at Golden Gate Bakery, but the egg custard tarts, with their flaky, buttery crusts and creamy yet jiggly fillings, are well worth the wait (it’s best to arrive just before they open, or the hour before they close).
 Their other pastry selections are also excellent—especially the mooncakes, which come in a variety of flavors including white lotus seed, winter melon, and mixed nuts with ham.
 Keep in mind that the hours at this Chinatown bakery can be unpredictable—it can sometimes close without notice for days or even weeks at a time.
 In an attempt to help confused egg tart lovers, a good Samaritan runs Is the GGB Open? on Twitter—though it's not always updated regularly either.

-This legendary factory in Chinatown has been hand-making about 10,000 fresh fortune cookies a day since 1962 and was originally founded by Nancy Chan (her son Kevin now manages the factory).
-Fortune cookies are, of course, not originally from China (there are different origin stories, though many agree they were likely invented in Japan), but the confections were widely popularized by—and have become closely associated with—Chinese American restaurants.
+This legendary Chinatown factory has been hand-making about 10,000 fresh fortune cookies a day since 1962.
+Fortune cookies are, of course, not originally from China (there are varying origin stories, though many agree they were likely invented in Japan), but the confections were widely popularized by—and have become closely associated with—Chinese American restaurants.
 Every time we come here, we're mesmerized by watching the large rotating cast iron griddles that achieve each cookie’s signature thinness and crunch.
-The fortune cookies at the factory far surpass what you usually get at Chinese restaurants: they’re extra crispy and have a nice vanilla scent.
-But we usually opt for the green tea-flavored ones, or the chocolate-dipped, sprinkle-covered variety, which always reminds us of birthday parties.
-Interestingly, the most popular cookies here are the ones without any fortune at all: the flat cookies, which are little crunchy discs ideal for snacking.
+The fortune cookies here far surpass what you usually get at Chinese restaurants: they’re extra crispy and have a nice vanilla scent.
+We usually opt for the green tea-flavored ones, or the chocolate-dipped, sprinkle-covered variety.
 You can also customize the messages inside for anything from party favors to secret love notes.

 The draw at AA Bakery and Cafe is the sheer variety—the large cases are stocked with so many colorful cakes, savory breads, and cream-filled pastries.
 From buns to cookies to tarts, this shop makes it all.
 The filling amounts are generous (see: the loaded ham-and-corn and curry beef buns), and the walnut cookies are bigger than the palm of our hand.
 The other reason to swing by this Chinatown bakery is the mousse and fruit-filled cakes (mango and strawberry are stand-outs) that you can buy whole or by the slice, and nearly all of them are decorated with ornate cream flowers and icing patterns.
 We've ordered a few customized sheet cakes from here, and never once had leftovers.